 The R95 respirator sets itself apart from the N95 and N99 by not only filtering 95% of particulate matter but also being “somewhat resistant to oil,” according to the CDC.
 This leg up over the N95 and N99 only means so much, depending on the environment being worked in and what kind of matter is expected to be in the air.

 Regardless of these distinctions, the CDC has recommended that the public leave respirators for healthcare professionals, as they are in short supply.
-Either way, it’s still important for people to actually wear masks in public.
+Even months and months later, healthcare workers still don’t have enough N95s in September.